Brave New Work: AI and Tech in the Hands of Artists

 Private Dinner Reception

-Invitation only: Artists, Speakers, Curators, Donors, Sponsors, and Angel ticket holders
+Invitation only: Artists, Speakers, Curators, Donors, Sponsors, and Angel/VIP ticket holders

 PROGRAMMING: